 - 2. After Word starts, click Blank document. - 3.
 Type the following: This file belongs to FirstName LastName HWID, where HWID is the four-character homework ID I emailed you.
-Use your own name.
+Use your own name. - 4.

-- 4. Tap the Enter key. - 5.
-Type your U of M email address.
-Depending on how your version of Word is set up, the spacing between lines may be wide or narrow.
-Either way is fine. - 6.
 Tap the Enter key.
+The usual default line spacing in Word is 1.08 inch.
+The spacing on your computer may be different. - 5.
+Type your U of M email address. - 6.
+Tap the Enter key.
 Word may automatically underline the text, change its color to blue, and attach a hyperlink to it.
 Word does this because it recognizes the text as an email address and so applies its hyperlink style.
 If this happens, leave it as is.
-You will learn about inserting hyperlinks on page SG134 and more on page SG220.
+You will learn about inserting hyperlinks on page SG138 and more on page SG224.